actinia-org/actinia-introduction/docs/index.md

 Step 4:

-* Submit a compute job and check its status
+* Submit a compute job and check its status (in case of asynchronous jobs by polling).
-    * Examples incl.
-Spatio-Temporal sampling: [https://github.com/mundialis/actinia_core/blob/master/scripts/curl_commands.sh](https://github.com/mundialis/actinia_core/blob/master/scripts/curl_commands.sh)

 ### Exploring the API